CEG-TU-Delft/africarain-docs/docs/source/about.rst

 From the `NCAR website: <https://www.mmm.ucar.edu/weather-research-and-forecasting-model>`_ "The Weather Research and Forecasting (WRF) Model is a next-generation mesoscale numerical weather prediction system designed for both atmospheric research and operational forecasting applications.

 For researchers, WRF can produce simulations based on actual atmospheric conditions (i.e., from observations and analyses) or idealized conditions.
-WRF offers operational forecasting a flexible and computationally-efficient platform, while reflecting recent advances in physics, numerics, and data assimilation contributed by developers from the expansive research community.
+WRF offers operational forecasting a flexible and computationally efficient platform, while reflecting recent advances in physics, numerics, and data assimilation contributed by developers from the expansive research community.

-WRF is currently in operational use at NCEP and other national meteorological centers as well as in real-time forecasting configurations at laboratories, universities, and companies."
+WRF is currently in operational use at NCEP and other national meteorological centres as well as in real-time forecasting configurations at laboratories, universities, and companies."

 + Read more about `The Weather Research and Forecasting Model <https://www.mmm.ucar.edu/weather-research-and-forecasting-model>`_